ontario-input

 </form>

-attribute as this is used to identify the field when submitting the form.
+Remember to set the name attribute as this is used to identify the field when submitting the form.

 Event model

-type use the CustomEvent.detail property.
+use the CustomEvent.detail

 <ontario-input id="input-1" name="input-1" caption="What is your name?" required></ontario-input>